shibacomputer/txt/README.md

 I either don't trust them enough to sync between devices, they lack features I really want, or they're trustworthy and feature-rich but difficult to use.

-Txt is designed to be really useful on a day to day basis.
+Txt is an opinionated statement on the relationship between personal work, data management and interaction.
+In my considerations building this, I'm trying to make sure it's really useful on a day to day basis without any sort of platform lock in.
 This MVP focuses on text entry, but 1.0 will include image embeds and management.
 We'll see where this goes from there.

 Choosing PGP and the filesystem as the app's foundation is deliberate.
 Rather than build a database, it relies on the filesystem.
 Anything you make with Txt can be read and reviewed somewhere else.
 There is no import/export tool, because you don't need one.
 Everything used is off the shelf.

 ## Threat model
 I'll write more on this later, but basically Txt is designed to allow you to